 When does a business need an AI agent?

-Four-step sequential diagram: trigger detected, agent reasons about context, agent acts across multiple tools, outcome delivered
+Four-step sequential diagram: trigger detected, agent reasons about context, agent acts across

 An agent executes the full chain — trigger to outcome — without handoffs.